OUR NATURE

 Gorghi Tondi destined to Grillo grape nearly a half (almost 40%) of its vineyards, partly located within the WWF Nature Reserve Lake Preola and Gorghi Tondi, and partly overlooking the sea, where the high day-night temperature range, the “marine aerosol” action of the sea breeze and the changing climatic conditions are favorable to the excellent quality and the many variations of the wines made with this variety.

-Freshness, aromatic intensity, minerality and flavor, these are the trademark of Grillo at Gorghi Tondi estate, an heritage of a unique territory, magically enhanced by an ancient and artisanal production knowledge.
-For Gorghi Tondi, Grillo is the emblematic grape of an entire wine production, very versatile and able to give life to elegant and multifaceted wines: from the sparkling version of Palmarès Brut, to the still and “crisp” Coste a Preola, up to the expression of the “old” vineyard in Kheirè, our cru.
-Furthermore, from this same variety, Gorghi Tondi produces two unique wines in the regional wine making scene.
-Grillodoro is the only Sicilian Noble rot wine, obtained from a late harvest of overripe grapes attacked by Botrytis Cinerea, a fungus which forms spontaneously in the vineyard overlooking the sea, and Gilletto, a wine without added sulfites, made using indigenous yeasts for the fermentation and the absence of sulfur dioxide in all production phases, expressing the purity of Grillo grape.
-Five different interpretations of the same, extraordinary one-grape-show for an exciting experience, full of suggestions that translate the most intense flavors and aromas of an authentic Sicily into the glass.
-Grillo is therefore the symbol of Gorghi Tondi, and considered
+Freshness, aromatic intensity, minerality, and sapidity, these are the distinctive traits of the Grillo from Tenuta Gorghi Tondi, the heritage of a unique territory, magically enhanced by ancient and artisanal production wisdom.
+For Gorghi Tondi, Grillo is the emblematic grape variety of an entire wine production, highly versatile and capable of giving life to elegant and multifaceted wines: from the sparkling version in Brut style of Palmarès, to the still and “fresh” version of Coste a Preola Grillo, to the selection of the ripest vineyard in Kheiré, our cru.
+From this same variety, Gorghi Tondi also produces two emblematic wines in the oenological panorama of the region: Grillodoro, the unique Sicilian passito wine, obtained from a late harvest of overripe grapes attacked by Botrytis Cinerea, the so-called noble rot, and the wine of tradition, that ancestor of Marsala wine so dear to the local farming tradition passed down from generation to generation, Ziller 47, dedicated to the founding father of Gorghi Tondi, Michele Sala.
+A white wine, not fortified, in a pre-British style and aged for over 10 years in large, slightly emptied oak barrels, the fruit of the oldest vineyard on the estate.

 A bit of history